-All right, you know what you’re looking for in a disc.
-Now you just need to hit the store, grab a few discs, and you’re on your way—right?
+All right, you know what you’re looking for in a disc, What are the types of discs?
+You just need to hit the store, grab a few discs, and you’re on your way—right?

 Well, not exactly.
 Just like regular golf has a variety of clubs, different disc golf discs are suited to different tasks.
 Let’s talk a little more about what to expect from each of the four main types of discs.

 First, there’s the driver.
 Just as in golf, the point of the drive is to cover a maximum amount of distance.
 To accomplish that, drivers need to be quicker than other discs.
 In order to get extra speed, drivers are made with beveled edges that cut through air resistance.
 Most of their weight is distributed around the circumference of the disc.

 Video: How do You Play Disc Golf?
 How to throw a driver disc.